Bauter/Clicky-Game/README.md

 - NOTE:
     - Take notice in "MainContainer.js" how all the other components are imported into this file, and rendered to the page inside MainContainer's render method.
+    - Make an add. note about the *Fisher-Yates (aka Knuth) Shuffle* algorithm.
+This is used to shuffle the array of objects (*images* defined in "state").
     - Inside the react file "App.js", import the "MainContainer.js" file and call it inside App's render method like so:

 ```